okta-samples/okta-angular-sample/README.md

-# Okta Angular + Custom Login Example
+# Okta Angular + Okta Hosted Login Example

 This example shows you how to use the [Okta Angular Library][] to login a user to an Angular application.
-The login is achieved with the [Okta Sign In Widget][], which gives you more control to customize the login experience within your app.
+The login is achieved through the [PKCE Flow][], where the user is redirected to the Okta-Hosted login page.
+After the user authenticates they are redirected back to the application with an ID Token and Access Token.

 This example is built with [Angular CLI][].